ckchmod/coupledboolnet-git/README.md

 ## Contents

 - Edit `bnsettings.py` for extensive paramter of control with boolean networks.
-Options include perturbation, temperature $T$, interaction strength $h$.
+Options include perturbation, temperature `T`, interaction strength `h`.

 - Run methods from `runanalysis2.py` separately for visualization tools of the simulation outcomes.